Age group 1st – 3rd year, TY

 Now, have a look at this video and see how bees have become experts at cooling their hives

 6. What do you think bees can do to raise the temperature of the hive? ( Hint: When you get very cold, what does your body start to do automatically?)
-When do you think bees need to keep the hive the warmest?
-Can you tell from the graph in what month the bees let the hive temperature drop ?
-(Hint: If a day has 24 hours, how many hours are there in a month? )
+At what time of year do you think bees need to work the hardest to keep the hive warm? why?

 Anneke Levelt Sengers and the Story of Heat